-Retaliation is any real or perceived act or attempt to take an adverse action against or seek retribution from any individual or group of individuals involved in the investigation and/or resolution of a report under this policy.
-Retaliation can take many forms, including, but not limited to: social aggression, damage to property, abuse, violence, threats and intimidation.
+Retaliation is any attempt to take an adverse action against or seek retribution from any individual or group of individuals involved in the investigation and/or resolution of a report under this policy.
+Retaliation can take many forms, including, but not limited to: social aggression, damage to property, abuse, violence, threats, and intimidation.

 Retaliation may also include attempting to interfere with an investigation.
-This may include attempting to influence a witness, trying to alter evidence, and/or knowingly presenting false information in an investigation.
+This may include attempting to influence a witness, trying to alter evidence, and/or presenting knowingly false information in an investigation.

 Conduct not typically considered retaliation includes, but may not be limited to, making an allegation of misconduct, filing a complaint, serving as a witness, assisting a complainant or respondent, or otherwise participating in an investigation and/or resolution of alleged conduct as defined in this policy.
+Having a difference of opinion and/or dislike of another person's participation does not constitute Retaliation.